Blubell26/giuliapacciotti.com/_posts/2026-07-08-the-body-was-never-the-enemy.md

 And the weirdest part of it is that he’s not entirely wrong.
 He is of course not just a body.
 None of us are.
 But instead of resting into that truth, he does the opposite of resting.
 He goes to war with the very thing he’s already, on some level,sensed he isn’t reducible to.
 If you already suspect you’re more than the body, that should be the most relaxing realization a person can have.
 Instead it becomes the reason to control the body more tightly than anyone who actually believed they were only flesh ever would.

 I don’t know what will happen to any one of these people, medically.
 Nobody outside their own bloodwork does, and I’m not a doctor.
-But I know this pattern, because it’s an old one, and it doesn’t need a diagnosis to be worth looking at honestly.
+But I know this pattern, because it’s an old one and something I've already dived in.

 ## What hypervigilance actually does

-What is well understood, generally, in the body: living in a constant state of monitoring and threat-response is itself a stressor.
+What is well understood, generally, about the body is that living in a constant state of monitoring and threat-response is itself a stressor.
 The nervous system doesn’t distinguish neatly between “threat from outside” and “threat I am generating myself by treating my own body as an adversary that might betray me.”
 Chronic stress signaling has real, well-documented downstream effects on immune regulation.
 A body under constant surveillance is a body under constant alarm.
 That’s basic physiology.

 So there’s something almost funny, in a sad way, about optimizing a body into a state of vigilance so total that the vigilance itself becomes the thing working against you.
 You cannot hacking your way out of a nervous system that has forgotten how to rest, because it has never been given permission to stop stressing.